[Photo Credit: Mariexxme]

-It was 1993, and I fifteen years old, woke up hungover on a stained beige living room carpet in Ferndale, Michigan.
-While the night before had been, uh… how do you say… eventful?
-In truth, it was just another among a string of many.
-A late night out at some club in Hamtramck with Smokehouse (an at-the-time big deal local band managed by my then best friend’s sister whose apartment I was squatting at) turned valuable lesson in what happens when we down one too many consecutive pitchers of Bud Light.
-Sincerest apologies to whoever cleaned the ladies room that evening, it couldn’t have been pretty.
+It was 1993, and I, fifteen years old, woke up hungover in Ferndale, Michigan, on a stained beige living room carpet.
+While the night before had been, uh…how do you say…eventful?
+It was just another among a string of many.
+A late night out at some club in Hamtramck with Smokehouse (a local band managed by my best friend’s sister) turned valuable lesson in what happens when we down one too many pitchers of Bud Light.
+My apologies to whoever cleaned the ladies room—it couldn’t have been pretty.

-After the show, I was escorted back to Smokehouse band headquarters where the guys continued to entertain me in other ways.
-I remember a good bit of nudity — save some strategic tucks and thoughtfully placed tube socks.
-“Grown” men pretending to be little girls playing video games while engaged in seemingly mundane conversation as if I weren’t watching.
-Perched on an old brown couch, I smoked my way through a pack of Camel Wides — as I said, a night like any other.
-One by one, the guys came over, posing awkwardly around me as photos were snapped.
-“You guys, you’re going to corrupt her, she’s only fifteen!”, best friend’s sister said, laughing.
+After the show, we went back to Smokehouse headquarters, where the guys entertained me in other ways.
+They stripped nude, save for tube socks and strategic tucks, and danced around their flat like little girls.
+Then they played video games and chatted with each other as if I weren’t watching.
+I sat there, perched on an old brown couch, and smoked a pack of Camel Wides.
+“You guys!” laughed their manager, “You’re going to corrupt her, she’s only fifteen!”
 Everything stopped.
-“Are you really only fifteen?”, they asked.
-“Yeah.”, I nodded before taking in another slow, disaffected drag.
-And then, like cockroaches scatter when a light’s flipped on in a pitch dark room, “We’re all going to jail!
-We’re all going to jail!”, they screamed and disappeared into what must have been early morning.
-I’m still not exactly sure how I ended up on the floor but that’s definitely where I woke up.
+“Are you really fifteen?” they asked.
+“Yeah.”
+I nodded, taking in a slow, disaffected drag.
+Like cockroaches scatter when a light’s flipped on, “We’re all going to jail!” they screamed and disappeared into early morning.
+I’m not sure how I made it onto the floor, but that’s definitely where I woke up.

-Daylight broke upon death-level sleep state, my eyes sealed shut with mortar made from a mixture of stale smoke and alcohol.
-I could smell a cigarette burning — not my brand.
-My eyelids pried open as blurred vision became something somewhat recognizable.
-I focused in on a black and neon poster hanging on a nearby wall.
-I saw an illustrated blonde young boy and blonde young girl, down on hands and knees in illustrated grass, playing ball with a two headed puppy.
-In bold red letters across the top, all caps, read “MELVINS” and across the bottom, “HOUDINI”.
+Daylight broke upon death-level sleep state.
+My eyes sealed shut with mortar made from stale smoke and alcohol.
+I smelled a cigarette burning—not my brand—and pried my eyelids open.
+Blurred vision became something recognizable; I saw a poster hanging on the wall.
+It showed a cartoon boy and girl on their hands and knees playing ball with a two-headed puppy.
+In bold red letters across the top, it said “MELVINS,” and across the bottom “HOUDINI.”
 The Melvins?
+I thought.
 Who are the Melvins?
-My eyes panned down to find Smokehouse drummer sitting a few feet away on that very floor where I’d been sleeping, next to an empty turntable.
-It was his cigarette I smelled — Marlboro.
-Carefully, he rested a shiny black twelve inch onto its surface and dropped the needle.
-Seconds later I found myself inundated by a sound so immense, I felt like I’d been kicked in the gut with my own steel toed boot, in the most incredible way.
+Smokehouse’s drummer, just a few feet away, placed a twelve inch on an empty turntable—it was his cigarette I smelled.
+Marlboro—seconds later, I found myself inundated by a sound so immense, I felt like I’d been kicked in the gut with my own steel-toed boot, but in the most miraculous way.
+Its crushing riffs, piercing beats, and abstract roaring vocals rushed straight to my soul.
 Wait, what?
 What IS this?
-Every shattering riff, every thunderous kick, every exactingly incised fill, every vocal roaring semi-abstract lyricisms, an undeniable reminder of one’s most vital, raw, and inappropriate parts.
-I was listening to The Melvins and I was hooked.
+My most vital, animalistic self instantly unleashed.
+I was listening to the Melvins.
+One hit and I was hooked.

-Little did I know back then, The Melvins would provide an indirect soundtrack for several sordid decades to come.
-No matter where I lived or traveled, their music always seemed to find me.
-A parasite turned beloved pet.
-Now, more than thirty years into what is widely agreed upon as an important music career (one which most would never have the vision nor the balls to fathom) I wanted to go straight to the source and ask how the heck they pulled it off?
+Little did I know, the Melvins would provide a personal soundtrack for several sordid decades to come.
+A parasite turned beloved pet—their music always seemed to find me.
+Now more than thirty years into an iconic career (one which most would never have the vision or balls to fathom), I wanted to go straight to the source and ask how the hell they pulled it off?

 Veronika: Labels like punk, metal, and rock are used to describe your sound.
 Are these terms at all accurate?

-Veronika: I stay far away from malls so I honestly couldn’t
+Veronika: I stay far away from malls, so I honestly couldn’t tell you.

 Buzz: I don’t know.
 Something like mall-rock or Warped Tour kind of stuff.